Federal & College Work Study

 - and if Federal Work Study, is there remaining Federal Work Study funding to potentially support such a position?

-If approved, the position is then open and available for applications.
 Student Employment staff review incoming applications for Student Employment/Federal Work Study eligibility, while the Hiring Manager reviews for position fit and any minimal or preferred qualifications above student employment eligibility.
-The Hiring Manager decides which applicants to interview and schedules directly with the student.
+The Hiring Manager decides which applicants to interview and schedules directly with the applicant.
 Once you have selected a student for hire, contact Amanda Perk (firstname.lastname@example.org) to discuss your selection and the next steps of the hiring process.

 Managing a Student Worker